alexanderdou/alexanderdou.github.io/_pages/about.md

 Current state of this site:

 * This is designed as an air-lock between me and the world
-* The term "air-lock" is chosen intentionally because it's a stopping point between two atmospheres to equalize pressure.
-My research, believes, and biases—all in their various and assorted states—represent one atmosphere.
+* The term "air-lock" is chosen intentionally because it's a stopping point between two atmospheres to equalize pressure
+* My research, believes, and biases—all in their various and assorted states—represent one atmosphere.
 Any potential reader's will represent another.
-My writing here should allow us an opportuninty to equilibrate before interacting deeply
+My [writing](https://alexanderdou.com/) should allow us an opportunity to equilibrate before interacting deeply